Skip to main content

 • Building community: Strengthening the church and broader community through acts of service and love.

 By serving others with our gifts, we fulfill God's command to love our neighbors and reflect His love and generosity in our actions.
-We also grow in our christlikeness: “Gaze upon Christ long enough, and you'll become more of a giver.
-Give long enough, and you'll become more like Christ” (Randy Alcorn, The Treasure Principle).

-Stewardship Principle #8: Demonstrating thankfulness for God’s Provision (Gratitude)
+8. Demonstrating Thankfulness for God’s Provision (Gratitude)

-What does the bible say?
-First Thessalonians 5:12-22 provides practical instructions for living a life of faithfulness and gratitude, including the exhortation to "give thanks in all circumstances; for this is the will of God in Christ Jesus for you" (verses 18).
+Demonstrating thankfulness for God's provision means recognizing and expressing gratitude for the blessings we receive.
+1 Thessalonians 5:12-22 provides practical instructions for living a life of faithfulness and gratitude, including the exhortation to "give thanks in all circumstances; for this is the will of God in Christ Jesus for you" (verses 18).

-Stewardship Principle #9: Caring for Creation (Sustainability)
+9. Caring for Creation (Sustainability)

 In Genesis 2:15, God places Adam in the Garden of Eden to work it and take care of it: you could say it marks their inaugural role as caretakers.
-It’s in our DNA to use natural resources wisely, and preserve the environment for future generations.
-Caring for creation, therefore, is a natural part of our stewardship as humans.

 Our steward of creation reflects a respect for what God created, and it’s also a necessity for the continued growth of humankind.
 When we steward creation, we honor God.
 Creation itself (in its natural form), glorifies its Creator.